A Few Fundamental Concepts

 - Funds make it possible for investors to buy instruments at a lower cost.
 When the fund buys different instruments, the cost of buying these instruments is divided among all investors versus the sole investor bearing the total cost.

-Building Your Own Portfolio
+Build Your Own Investment Portfolio

 No two investors are alike; people have different goals when they invest.
 When a customer invests, he should determine his objectives for investing.